Longfellow House–Washington's Headquarters National Historic Site: Replicas

 For a time, Longfellow's home was one of the most photographed and most recognizable homes in the United States.
 In the early twentieth century Sears, Roebuck and Company sold scaled-down blueprints of the home so that anyone could build their own version of Longfellow's home.
 Several replicas of Longfellow's home appear throughout the United States.
 One replica, simply called Longfellow House, still exists in Minneapolis.
 Originally built by businessman Robert "Fish" Jones, it currently serves as an information center for the Minneapolis Park System and is on the Grand Rounds Scenic Byway.

 A full-scale replica of the house was built in Great Barrington, Massachusetts at the turn of the 20th century.
 This building is the only remaining full-scale replica of Longfellow's original home maintaining all the original historical character.
-There is also a replica in Aberdeen, South Dakota on Main St.
+There is also a replica in Aberdeen, South Dakota on Main Street.